Free Legal Advice Line

 We can provide advice if:

 - You are under 25 years or calling on behalf of someone else under 25 years AND

-- You cannot afford a private lawyer (e.g. you are a school or tertiary student, you have a Community Services Card, you are unemployed, you earn less than $32,670 per year, you are a recent migrant or refugee, or if there is some other factor meaning that you have increased legal vulnerability).
+- You cannot afford a private lawyer (e.g. you are a school or tertiary student, you have a Community Services Card, you are unemployed, you earning under our financial eligibility criteria, or if there is some other factor meaning that you have increased legal vulnerability).
 We are flexible – our ability to help will often depend on your circumstances and the nature of your legal problem.